edsonnobles/hello-world/README.md

 My interests are: Heath Care, Clear Energy, Robotics and A.I..

-That's all, be kind, be empathic, be honest and most of all be happy!
+That's all, be kind, be empathic, be honest, be humble and most of all be happy!

 Thanks for your time.
 Kind regards,